make your resume stand out

 How to Create a Sense of Belonging in the Workplace

 When it comes to DEI&B, so much focus is put on the first three aspects: diversity, equity and inclusion.
 But the B – belonging – is the secret sauce for making the DEI initiatives work.
 While the D, E and I are critical, they simply aren’t enough on their own.
 If your teams don’t feel like they belong, then your DEI initiatives will fall flat.
-My favorite way to approach DEI&B is this quote from Verna Myers: “Diversity is being invited to the dance.
+Our favorite way to approach DEI&B is this quote from Verna Myers: “Diversity is being invited to the dance.
 Inclusion is being asked to dance.
 Belonging is when the DJ plays your song request.”

 To drive innovation, boost productivity and attract/retain the talent you need, prioritizing the B is a must!
 Leading organizations create cultures where people are comfortable disagreeing with an idea and willingly share their perspectives; this is what drives creativity.
 And when people believe they work for companies whose values and missions align with their own, they’re more productive.